At a Glance

 • Eyes may close naturally

-Emotional & mental indicators:
+Emotional & mental:

 • Heightened inward focus

-• Increased receptivity to verbal imagery
+• Increased responsiveness to imagery

 • An altered sense of time